Wal-Mart outlook hit by store closings, food stamp cuts

 Wal-Mart joins a long list of U.S. retailers that in recent weeks cut their outlooks, laid off workers and closed stores.
 Faced with shoppers worried about their job prospects and modest economic growth, retailers offered more discounts during the holiday season than a year earlier.

-Amazon.com, the world's largest online chain, on Thursday missed Wall Street estimates for the holiday season and warned investors about a possible operating loss.
+Amazon.com, the world's largest online retailer, said on Thursday that it had missed Wall Street estimates for the holiday season and warned investors about a possible operating loss.

 Perkins said he planned to take a closer look at the charges tied to Wal-Mart's international operations but still cared more about the retailer's U.S. business.